XavierBurt/Buttons/README.md

 In this project, you will fill in the blanks for two small projects involving buttons and interactivity on a website!
 There are two exercizes, and in both of them, you will try to turn on a light bulb by pressing or holding a certain button.

 ## Difficulty
-Exercize 1: Easy-Medium
+Exercize 1: Easy

-Exercize 2: Medium-Hard
+Exercize 2: Intermediate

 ## Prerequisites
 1. Extremely Basic knowledge of Javascript